The-Happy-Traitor/.github/profile/README.md

 # The Happy Traitor aka THT

-- Barotrauma servers hosting community with big plans to make other kinds of server.
+- Barotrauma server hosting community with big plans to make other gaming servers.
+- Learn more and find Barotrauma on [https://barotraumagame.com/](https://barotraumagame.com/)
-- If you want to get involved join our discord.
+- If you want to get involved, join our discord.
-- We use multiple customs scripts to make the Barotrauma single mission multiplayer even more interesting, like (Persistent points system)
+- We use multiple customs scripts to make the Barotrauma mission multiplayer even more interesting, like (Persistent points system).

 Arguably one of the best dedicated Barotrauma mission server.